Cumulo-pro/Celestia/README.md

 <h4>Configure the QGB Keys</h4>
 <p>This step helps you prepare for when the Quantum Gravity Bridge is ready to be deployed.
 You need to perform this step before running a validator, by configuring 2 additional keys.</p>
 ● EVM-address: This flag must contain a 0x EVM address.
 Here, you can add any Ethereum-based address.
 You can also modify it later if you decide to change your address.
-To get this wallet address you can use a MetaMask address or an Ethereum wallet.
+To get this wallet address you can use a MetaMask address or an Ethereum wallet.<br>
 ● orchestrator-address: This flag must contain a newly generated Celestia address.
 Validators can use their existing Celestia addresses, but it is recommended to create a new one:

 <pre>celestia-appd keys add ${CELESTIA_WALLET}_2</pre>